Multivariate Boosted Trees and Applications to Forecasting and Control: Background

 \subsection{MBTs}

 Multivariate GBTs can be fitted by following the same procedure described in the previous section.
-The only difference relies on the dimensionality of the target variable $y \in \mathds{R}^{N\times n_t}$ where $n_t$ is strictly greater than 1.
-The second derivative in equation \eqref{eq:approximate_loss} is replaced by the Hessian of the loss function $\mathscr{L}(y,f_k)$.
+The only difference relies on the dimensionality of the target variable $y \in \mathds{R}^{N\times n_t}$ where $n_t$ is strictly greater than 1, and the use of the Hessian matrix instead of the second derivative for the the computation of the approximated loss and optimal weights.
 For clarity, we report the matrix form of $\tilde{g}$ and $\tilde{h}$ in the multivariate case, for which \eqref{eq:gradient_hessian} are the univariate analogous:

-where $g \in \mathds{R}^{N\times n_t}$, $h \in \mathds{R}^{n_t\times n_t}$, $\frac{\partial r(w_l)}{\partial w_l} \in \mathds{R}^{n_t\times n_r}$, $\frac{\partial^2 r(w_l)}{\partial w_l^2} \in \mathds{R}^{n_t \times n_r \times n_r}$.
-Note that the number of dimensions of the leaf parameter vector, $n_r$, may be different from the dimensionality of the target, $n_t$.
+where $g \in \mathds{R}^{N\times n_t}$, $h \in \mathds{R}^{N\times n_t\times n_t}$, $\frac{\partial r(w_l)}{\partial w_l} \in \mathds{R}^{n_t\times n_w}$, $\frac{\partial^2 r(w_l)}{\partial w_l^2} \in \mathds{R}^{n_t \times n_w \times n_w}$.
+Note that the number of dimensions of the leaf parameter vector, $n_w$, may be different from the dimensionality of the target, $n_t$.
 For example, this is the case of hierarchical forecasting, presented in section \ref{sec:hierarchical_th}.
 We stress out that in the multivariate case, the second derivative of the response function is a 3-order tensor.
 However, as we will see, for many combinations of objective function and responses, MBT fitting won't require to store or compute the whole tensor, considerably simplifying the computational effort.
 For the sake of notation, replacing $\sum_{i \in \mathcal{I}_l} \tilde{g}_{i,k}$ with $\tilde{G}$ and $\sum_{i\in\mathcal{I}_l} \tilde{h}_{i,k}$ with $\tilde{H}$, the optimal response \eqref{eq:optimal_response} and the optimal loss \eqref{eq:optimal_loss} can be rewritten as: